 GPS Coordinates: 27.555106, -82.539160

-Featured Birds: The Leffis Key bird list is extensive—more than 230 eBird species have been recorded—and include herons, egrets, Brown Pelican, American White Pelican, as well as Magnificent Frigatebird.
-Low tide is a good time to seek out shorebirds—look for Reddish Egret in the flats.
+Featured Birds: The Leffis Key bird list is extensive—with more than 240 species recorded by Audubon specialists and about 230 species sighted by eBirders.
+These birds include 37 warbler species, as well as herons, egrets, Brown Pelican, American White Pelican, and Magnificent Frigatebird.
+Low tide is a good time to seek out shorebirds—look for Reddish Egret and Spotted Sandpiper on the flats.
 Night-herons hunt in the mangroves.
-In the fall and spring, migrant songbirds can be seen and heard just about anywhere on the Key.
-During spring migration, make sure to look closely at fruiting ficus trees for warblers, grosbeaks and tanagers.
-Locally rare birds have been spotted frequently at Leffis Key, especially during migrations.
+Prairie Warbler can be heard singing throughout the year and nest here.
+In the fall and spring, Leffis Key can be a “migrant trap,” with migrant songbirds seen and heard just about anywhere.
+During spring migration, make sure to look closely at fruiting fig trees for warblers, flycatchers, grosbeaks and tanagers.
+Locally rare birds, such as Connecticut, Swainson’s, Cerulean and Townsend’s Warbler, and Olive-sided Flycatcher, have been spotted frequently, especially during migrations.

 Address: 2351 Gulf Drive South, Anna Maria Island